brownLlama/llamaVim/README.md

 and then customize neovim to superior llamaVim

-## Alias Nvim
+## Alias Nvim and Setting python3 from homebrew as default
-I would like to always goto nvim in sudo mode I put an alias for this command, to do so, we have to write an alias in `.zshrc` file
+I would like to always goto nvim in sudo mode and use python3 which comes from homebrew (If you don't know where it is located run `which python3` and copy the path).
+So, I put an alias for these commands, to do so, we have to write an alias in `.zshrc` file

 ```bash
 vim ~/.zshrc